The Definition of Turnkey Condition in Real Estate

 Specifically, all wiring, fixtures, flooring and superficial decorative items like paint and carpet are already in place.
 The term is often used in conjunction with older properties.
 Simply put, you could describe "turnkey" as "a space ready to move into - just 'turn the key' and open the door."

 Offering a Turnkey Property Sets You Apart

 The real estate market goes up and down, subject to several influencing factors.
 When the market is depressed, offering a turnkey property for sale sets you apart from anyone else who's scrambling to move property from seller to buyer.

 Investors particularly appreciate turnkey properties.
-They don't have to financially maintain the properties for an indefinite period of time while they bring them to habitable condition for prospective tenants or resale.
+They don't have to financially maintain the properties for an indefinite period while they bring them to habitable conditions for prospective tenants or resale.

-A turnkey property may also appeal to an investor who just dabbles in real estate, someone who buys a single property with the intention of renting it out.
+A turnkey property may also appeal to an investor who just dabbles in real estate, someone who buys a single property intending to rent it out.
 He doesn't want to be a full-time landlord.

 If you're selling your home, going to a lot of expense and trouble to make it turnkey may not be necessary.
 It's one thing if you're planning to rent the residence; neutral colors hit the spot and offering a property that's simply up to code is typically sufficient.

 When you're selling, however, it stands to reason that the buyer will want to put his stamp on the property.
 Yes, fresh paint is important, but it's a safe guess that the new owner will cover it up with something more to his tastes when he moves in.